 Gauge transparency and communication

-Employees need to feel they can voice their opinion openly and that they will be heard, and management will take necessary actions.
-The management needs to be transparent about business decisions and future plans.
+Employees need to feel that they can voice their opinion openly, that the company will hear them, and that management will take necessary actions.
+The management needs to be transparent about business decisions and plans.
 Surveying your employees will let you know if the organization is meeting all the necessary standards for positive work experience.

 Analyze and act

-With specific questions in your work culture surveys, you can identify the behaviors that are most or least prominent in your organization’s culture.
+With specific questions in your work culture surveys, you can identify the most or least prominent behaviors in your organization’s culture.
 Using these, you can set priorities for making your culture more effective, positive, and employee-friendly.